insumity/design_patterns/adapter/README.md

 # The Adapter Pattern
 ---

-You have been using `FacebookPoster` in your application to post and get messages from facebook.
+You have been using `FacebookPoster` in your application to post and get messages from Facebook.
 Specifically, your code is full with calls to the `postMessage` and `getMessage` methods from the `FacebookPoster` class.
 Unfortunately, Facebook decided to change its provided API and now you have to use `NewFacebookPoster`.
 Instead of refactoring everything, you decide to use the **adapter pattern**.

-Fill up the missing code in the `NewFacebokPosterAdapter` class, so that you use the newest Facebook API, but without destroying the previously used `FacebobkPoster` interface.
-Additionally, fill up the remaining code in the `Main` class, so you get the following results:
+Create a new class with the name `NewFacebokPosterToFacebookPosterAdapter` and instantiate it in the `Main` class, so you get the following results:

 ```
 Using the NewFacebookPoster.post